Methods and Curriculum

 Why must I purchase and annual membership package, I just want some curriculum?

 Conquest and Challenge are a youth ministry comprehensive programs that run weekly and concurrent with the school year.
 We offer much more than a book of curriculum, and there are many pieces that all work in conjunction together for the adult leaders, team (teen) leaders, and members.
-The annual membership package is a license to run the program for a period of one year, providing the parish, school or institution with the rights to use the name, logos, materials, online resources, promotions, etc. Challenge and Conquest are priced competitively lower than other Catholic Youth Ministry programs, especially in all of the resources that are provided.
+The annual membership is a license to run the program for a period of one year, providing the parish, school or institution with the rights to use the name, logos, materials, online resources, promotions, etc. Conquest and Challenge are priced competitively lower than other Catholic Youth Ministry programs, especially in all of the resources that are provided.

 Do you offer Conquest or Challenge Retreat Guides and materials for Youth Ministers?

 Yes, Challenge offers a retreat series with leader guides and materials for the participants.
 We currently have 3 different retreats available: Iced Out, Survivor and Journey.
 You can find these materials on the store.

 ABOUT Conquest & Challenge RESOURCE CENTER and ONLINE TRAINING